 - Rapid distribution of MCP servers by developers

-file, which is shared with the user, and the user does not need to configure the environment to use it. - Enterprise Integration AI Tools
+Developers can package a complex MCP server as a.dxtfile, which is shared with the user, and the user does not need to configure the environment to use it. - Enterprise Integration AI Tools

 Enterprises can develop customized DXT extensions that integrate into internal AI workflows such as data analytics or automation tasks. - Education and Research